Updated on January 21, 2026 by Angelika Klein

 The dome mosaic of the octagon was renewed in the 19th century.

-Four central textile relics are kept in the golden Marian shrine from the 13th century: Mary's dress, Jesus' swaddling clothes, the beheading cloth of John the Baptist and the loincloth of Christ.
+The golden Shrine of Mary from the 13th century houses four central textile relics: Mary's dress, Jesus' swaddling clothes, John the Baptist's execution cloth, and Christ's loincloth.
 These relics made Aachen one of the most important pilgrimage sites in Europe in the Middle Ages.
-To this day, they shape the religious significance of the cathedral and its role as a shrine.
+To this day, they shape the religious significance of the cathedral and its role as a spiritual center.

 Aachen Cathedral - View into the choir room to the altar with Pala d'oro, behind it the shrine of the Virgin Mary and above it the Madonna of the Radiant Wreath - angiestravelroutes.com